wmmihaa/azureiotbootcamp/misc/Preparations.md

 ## Preparations
+### Setup and content
+There is enough content to cover a 4-5h Bootcamp, for attendees with a spectrum of experiance.
+We had 30 attendees on two occations, while we were 3 people helping out.
+We started at 16:00 and took a break for Pizza.

+#### Proposed agenda
+##### 10 min
+Greet everyone, present the people helping out.

+##### 25 min
+High level walkthrough of Azure portal,  Azure IoT Hub and services related to the Bootcamp (Stream Analytics, Functions & ServiceBus)

+##### 25 min
+High level walkthrough of Node.js and JavaScript.

+##### 45-60 min
+LAB 1 - Submitting telemetry data to the cloud

+##### 30 min
+Pizza break

+##### 45-60 min
+LAB 2 - Receiving notifications from IoT Hub

+##### 30-45 min
+LAB 3 - Manage your device with device twins

 ### Get Devices
 Microsoft was very helpful lending us devices and sensors.
 Ping me for contacts...
 We used Raspberry PI 3 model B together with a TI sensor tag from Texas Instrument.